SaurabhJha19/AI-Based-Tic-Tac-Toe-Game/README.md

 # 🎮 Tic-Tac-Toe with AI (Console & GUI Versions)

+## Project Description (Paragraph Style)

+This project is a Python-based implementation of the classic Tic-Tac-Toe game, developed in both console and graphical user interface (GUI) variants, with support for Player vs Player (PvP) and Player vs Artificial Intelligence (PvAI) gameplay.
+The core game logic is implemented as a standalone engine using the Minimax algorithm enhanced with Alpha–Beta pruning, enabling the AI to make optimal decisions while maintaining efficient performance.
+The application follows clean software design principles by separating the game logic from the presentation layer.
+The GUI is built using Tkinter and features a modern dark-themed, center-aligned interface with intuitive navigation screens for mode selection, symbol selection, and gameplay.

 ## 📌 Project Overview

 This project is a **fully-featured Tic-Tac-Toe game** implemented in Python, available in **two variants**: